Damion Lee: Golden State Warriors (2018–2022)

 On July 14, 2018, Lee signed a two-way contract with the Golden State Warriors, which would lead him to return to the Santa Cruz Warriors.

 On July 31, 2019, the Golden State Warriors re-signed with Lee on another two-way contract.
 On October 28, Lee recorded a double-double with a career-high 23 points, 11 rebounds and two assists in a 134–123 road victory over the New Orleans Pelicans.
 On December 25, Lee got his second double-double of the season with 22 points and a career-high 15 rebounds in a 116–104 win against the Houston Rockets.
 Lee picked up ample playing time due to a litany of injuries that befell the Warriors' roster (including a hand fracture in November that cost Lee 14 games) and burned through the 45-day allotment with the NBA team on his two-way contract.
 On January 15, 2020, the Golden State Warriors signed Lee to a multi-year contract.

 On December 27, 2020, Lee put up 12 points, alongside a game-winning three-pointer, in a 129–128 win over the Chicago Bulls.

 On June 16, 2022, Lee won the 2022 NBA Finals with the Warriors.

-Phoenix Suns (2022–present)
+Phoenix Suns (2022–2025)

 On July 7, 2022, Lee signed with the Phoenix Suns.
 On October 19, 2022, Lee made his Suns debut, putting up 11 points, two rebounds, two assists, and an off-balance, game-winning baseline jumper in a 107–105 win over the Dallas Mavericks.
-On January 13, 2023, Lee scored a career-high 31 points off the bench in a close 121-116 loss to the Minnesota Timberwolves.
+On January 13, 2023, Lee scored a career-high 31 points off the bench in a close 121–116 loss to the Minnesota Timberwolves.
+During training camp the following season, Lee injured his right meniscus resulting in surgery.
+The meniscus tear would later result in him missing the rest of that season in the process.
+Lee would later reveal that the meniscus tear turned out to be a rare double root tear that required an extended recovery period for him, which caused him to suffer from depression to the point of needing to seek therapy at the time.

+On July 6, 2024, Lee re-signed with the Suns.

+Ironi Ness Ziona (2025–present)

+On August 23, 2025, Lee signed with the Israeli team Ironi Ness Ziona for the 2025–26 season.